blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas.

-And unfortunately, specifying `{ "unevaluatedProperties": false }` does not behave as expected when composing types together in JSON Schema either, which means we will have to redefine how `{ "additionalProperties": true }` or `{ "unevaluatedProperties": false }` behaves within our type extension system to make supertypes keep strictness while allowing composition.
+We propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` behave and may be used within our type extension system to make supertypes keep strictness while allowing composition.

 Concrete examples of how JSON Schema breaks with these validation constraints are shown in the [Reference-level explanation](#additional-properties-on-types-1)

 ## Defining extended types

 Extended types will be defined with conventional JSON Schema syntax, the `allOf` keyword.
-When creating a new entity type it's possible to extend another entity type by adding an entry to `allOf` value with a versioned URI reference.
+An entity type can extend another entity type by adding an entry to `allOf` value with a versioned URI reference.
-Using a versioned URI makes it so that subtypes aren't automatically updated when the supertype is.
+Using a [versioned URI](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0408-versioning-types.md#type-uris) makes it so that subtypes aren't automatically updated when the supertype is.

-As extended types can extend other extended types, we must also make sure that there are no cycles within the type hierarchy, as it could lead to hard to reason about types and unpredictability.
+As extended types can extend other extended types, we must also make sure that there are no cycles within the type hierarchy, as it makes types difficult to resolve/reason about, and could lead to unpredictable behaviour.

 ## Addressing previous considerations

-In the [Type System RFC](./0352-graph-type-system.md#interfacing-with-types-1), we made the following statement:
+In the [Type System RFC](./0352-graph-type-system.md#interfacing-with-types-1) the following statement was made:

 > The update messages of both the current and new systems make use of partial schemas, merging the schema given in the message contents with the existing Entity Type.
 This may or may not be the desired semantics of updating, and could lead to undesired behavior.
 In that case, the semantics can be changed to treat updates as a complete replacement.
 This is to be decided and can be considered out of scope for this RFC as it touches on inheritance/forking concepts.